tararico/yukichi/README.md

 # Yukichi

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/yukichi`.
-To experiment with that code, run `bin/console` for an interactive prompt.

 You input Arabic numeral, put commas in every 3 digit and add Japanese yen if necessary.
-And if you input Chinese numerals convert Arabic numeral and the opposite operation is possible.
+And if you input Chinese numerals convert Arabic numeral, also the opposite operation is possible.

 ## Installation